feathersjs-ecosystem/feathers-hooks-common/README.md

 ## <a name="conditionalHooks"></a> Running hooks conditionally

-There are times when you may want to run a hook conditionally.
-For example: depending on the provider, depending on the user authorization, depending if the user created the record, etc.
+There are times when you may want to run a hook conditionally, perhaps depending on the provider, the user authorization, if the user created the record, etc.

-A custom service may always be called with the `create` method, with a data value specifying the action to perform.
+A custom service may be designed to always be called with the `create` method, with a data value specifying the action the service is to perform.
-Some actions may require authentication or authorization, while others do not.
+Certain actions may require authentication or authorization, while others do not.

 (1) Conditionally run a hook (before, after).